mikeagun/concat/README.md

         - now light turns on in direct response to motion sensor (instead of sensor->controller->light, or even worse sensor->ctrlr->internet->ctrlr->light)

 # Where is it now?
-The language is stable right now (less some additional, possibly breaking, changes on the way to 1.0)
+- The language is stable right now (less some additional, possibly breaking, changes on the way to 1.0)
-- virtual machine using switch+function dispatch with type+union struct containing val data
+- new 3-state VM using token-threaded dispatch
-    - I've been using concat for several years now as my (advanced) desktop calculator and for light scripting
-    - existing VM code is stable, but will be obsoleted when new implementation finished (it's mostly finished, but still needs to be cleaned up)
+  - functionally complete other than a few standard library functions from the previous version that need to be reimplemented
+  - still needs thorough testing/debugging, but is usable and passes all the basic tests
-- sufficient and useful set of combinators
+- sufficient and useful set of combinators - allows powerful control flow with the common patterns built in
 - comprehensive printf
 - threading and thread synchronization primitives
   - these work correctly (see various thread examples) with the exception that there are some shared global buffers for IO in the existing implementation
+  - we still need a threadsafe memory pool allocator (so we can use the new memory pool code and cut down on malloc/free)
 - example programs
     - quite a few already in examples/ directory
 - simple debugging tools exist